croit/vagrant-demo/README.md

 * [Vagrant](https://www.vagrantup.com) with [VirtualBox](https://www.virtualbox.org/) installed
 * At least 8 GB RAM
-* At least 10 GB disk space, 40 GB if you want to fill up your cluster completely
+* At least 10 GB disk space, 40 GB or more if you want to fill up your cluster
 * A reasonably fast Internet connection, the initial setup will download ~3 GB of data
 * We recommend using a recent version of Chrome or Firefox

 Note that PXE booting is an unusual scenario for both Vagrant and VirtualBox and may cause unexpected issues.
-We have last tested these procedures with VirtualBox 5.1.20 and Vagrant 1.9.4 on macOS and Linux.
+We have last tested these procedures with VirtualBox 5.0 and 5.1 and Vagrant 1.9.4 on macOS and Linux.

 **Caution:**
-The VirtualBox PXE stack sometimes hangs when a server reboots.
+The VirtualBox PXE stack sometimes hangs when a server reboots when running on macOS.
 Shut down Ceph VMs completely and restart them instead of resetting them if you encounter this problem.

 The Vagrant plugin `vagrant-vbguest` might be required when running on Windows.